Volcano Triathlon

 The following exercise will allow us to work the strength and power on the bike

-Alejandro Santamaria In the following video, he shows us a simple exercise that will allow us to work on strength and power on the bike, which will also allow us to improve our technique on the bike
+Alejandro Santamaria In the following video, he shows us a simple exercise that will allow us to work on strength and power on the bike, which will also allow us to improve the technique on the bike

 Do not miss the next video where Alejandro tells us about the bike as correctly execute this exercise.